Zulivan/tts_rvc/README.md

 The TTS + RVC project remains available for reference and potential future development.

 Feel free to explore the code for insights into the TTS + RVC implementation.

+### Configuration

+To restrict the usage of the Text-to-Speech (TTS) + RVC (Random Variable Change) functionality, an environment variable named `APPROVAL` must be employed.
+Set the `APPROVAL` environment variable to an arbitrary password.
+This specific value is essential for initiating the inference process.

 ## Hugging face configuration